The future of aerospace antennas delivered

 Ka/Ku airborne arrays

 Ultra-lightweight airborne Ku and Ka antennas with outstanding RF performance are now possible thanks to the SWISSto12’s 3D printing.
-Monolithic modules integrating a large number of apertures reduce the full array assembly from 1000’s pieces to less than 10 parts.
+Monolithic modules integrating a large number of apertures reduce the full array assembly from thousands of components to less than ten.
 Ku-band and Ka-band antenna arrays meet FCC mask regulations.

 - Hyper light: Ku (7kg) - Ka (6kg);